 - Bald Eagle Nest – Live: Visitors have an opportunity to monitor the nesting activities of our trio of Bald Eagles, Hope, Valor I and Valor II.

 - Migration Cam: Visitors have an opportunity to monitor the migration of Bald Eagles at Lock and Dam 13 during the winter or activities of the American White Pelican and other waterbirds in the summer.
 Lock and Dam 13 is located north of Fulton Illinois.

-- Peregrine Falcon Nest: Visitors can watch the nesting activities of our falcons, Pebbles and Bam Bam.
+- Peregrine Falcon Nest: Currently offline due to no activity.
+Visitors can watch the nesting activities of our falcons, Pebbles and Bam Bam.
 Located on top of the Consolidated Grain Elevator in Savanna, Illinois.

 - Sloane Marsh: Visitors have an opportunity to monitor waterfowl and other wildlife on the backwaters of the Mississippi River Wildlife and Fish Refuge.
 Located at Sloane Marsh just south of Savanna, Illinois.